Azure/terraform-azurerm-avm-res-devopsinfrastructure-pool/README.md

 ### <a name="input_subnet_id"></a> [subnet\_id](#input\_subnet\_id)

-Description: The subnet id on which to put all machines created in the pool
+Description: The virtual network subnet resource id to use for private networking.

 Type: `string`